-If you have a DVD, Blu-ray, or 4K UHD disk for the title you are downloading you can set the disk type for the title here by selecting the appropriate checkbox.
+If you have a DVD, Blu-ray, or 4K UHD disc for the title you are downloading you can set the disc type for the title here by selecting the appropriate checkbox.

-The disk type can easily be set later by selecting the movie title and right clicking menu option "Edit > Set Movie Disk Type"
+The disc type can easily be set later by selecting the movie title and right clicking menu option "Edit > Set Movie disc Type"